 Since 1845, NUI Galway has been sharing the highest quality teaching and research with Ireland and the world.
 Find out what makes our University so special – from our distinguished history to the latest news and campus developments.

-Celtic Civilisation examines the history, archaeology, languages, literatures, mythologies and cultures of the Celts through the centuries.
+In short, Celtic Civilisation examines the history, archaeology, languages, literatures, mythologies and cultures of the Celts through the centuries.

 Why study Celtic Civilisation?

 This subject provides a comprehensive insight into the reality behind popular conceptions and misconceptions of the Celts in the ancient, medieval and modern incarnations.
 Through the study of this subject, you will be encouraged to view Celtic literature and culture in a new light, and to appreciate the legacy of the Celts, as evidenced in the literatures, languages, beliefs, customs and archaeology of Europe.

-Studying Celtic Civilisation will develop your research, analytical and communication skills, and further enhance your ability to present material clearly and effectively.
-We offer Celtic Civilisation at undergraduate level as part of a BA (joint honours) degree.
+Studying Celtic Civilisation will develop your research, analytical and communication skills, and enhance your ability to present material clearly and effectively.
+We offer Celtic Civilisation at undergraduate level as part of a BA (Joint Honours) degree.
 Visit NUI Galway's Courses Page for information on how to apply, entry requirements and assessment.